Mark Nichols

 1. Take away the red lines—that’s the “internet caterpillar” of 1996.
 This is before the first global network to facilitate seamless end-to-end internet access to all major metros and internet-available service areas around the world.

-At the time I began building this network in 1996, ISPs were territory-focused within their own regional network infrastructure.
+In 1996, when I began building this network, ISPs were territory-focused within their own regional network infrastructure.
 An example is France Telecom and Japan Telecom, which mostly service French and Japanese businesses and consumers, respectively.
-They offer services only for internetworking access to content, mostly within their sphere of influence and legal borders that physically and legally limit their network footprint and geographically restrict the customers who buy access to them.
-By design, regional ISPs did not guarantee access to content outside of their networks, especially to content in separate countries or stored in networks located on other continents.
-There wasn’t the business proposition to create a worldwide and global ISP to do so at the time.
+They offer services only for internet access to content within their sphere of influence and limited peering relationships, which physically limits their network footprint and electronically compromises the customers access to content beyond their network intranet.

-For instance, Rostelecom in Russia was not connected to Embratel in Brazil, Malaysia Telecom was not connected to Telefonica in Spain, Korea Telecom was not connected to NetVision in Israel, etc. It was too expensive, and the economies of scale had not yet been financially presented with a solution to envision shareholder return on such a networking endeavor.
-You could have a website or web-centric application anywhere in the world, but that does not mean everybody in the world could access or use it.
+Imagine an “internet” where Rostelecom in Russia was not connected to Embratel in Brazil, Malaysia Telecom was not connected to Telefonica in Spain, Korea Telecom was not connected to NetVision in Israel, HiNet in Taiwan was not connected to Imaginet in France, Telstra in Australia was not connected to Telefonica in Spain, and China was not connected to anyone outside of their education intranet, and that was simply operating on a single 64kb network (64kb is a single telephone line of capacity), etc., as globalization and the economies of scale had not yet been financially presented with a solution to envision shareholder return on such a large scale and worldwide networking endeavor.

 By January 1999, the Digital Island network had connected all the world’s major ISPs that were currently available for internet connectivity, including those in England, France, the Netherlands, Germany, Spain, Russia, Israel, Mexico, Brazil, Australia, Singapore, Malaysia, Hong Kong, Beijing, Taiwan, Japan, South Korea, Canada, Miami, New York, Los Angeles, Boston, Chicago, Virginia, Seattle, Honolulu, Palo Alto, and Santa Clara.

-Because our global network services did not pre-exist prior to our start-up, we were able to contract to host and broadcast the websites and networking infrastructure to 881 customers in under four years from our company’s inception.
-These clients included Cisco Systems, Stanford University, Microsoft, Google, Visa, Intel, Compaq, Hewlett Packard, eTrade, Charles Schwab, Novell, National Semiconductor, MasterCard, Sun Microsystems, Sandpiper Networks, Candle Corp, NetGravity, Canon, AristaSoft, Universal Music Group, ABN Amro, UBS Warburg, Digital River, Wall Street Journal, Financial Times, EBSCO Publishing, Fox Broadcasting, ZDnet, Reuters, Kenneth Cole, MSNBC, Major League Baseball, Time Warner-Road Runner, AOL, CNBC, JP Morgan Chase, Sony, Bloomberg, and over 800 others.
+These clients included Cisco Systems, Stanford University, Microsoft, Google, Visa, Intel, Compaq, Hewlett Packard, eTrade, Charles Schwab, Novell, National Semiconductor, MasterCard, Sun Microsystems, Sandpiper Networks, NetGravity, Canon, AristaSoft, Universal Music Group, ABN Amro, UBS Warburg, Digital River, Wall Street Journal, Financial Times, EBSCO Publishing, Fox Broadcasting, ZDnet, Reuters, Kenneth Cole, MSNBC, Major League Baseball, Time Warner-Road Runner, AOL, CNBC, JP Morgan Chase, Sony, Bloomberg, and over 850 others.

 Note that with 881 customers in four years and with 220 business days a year, our customer acquisition rate averaged more than one new customer every business day for four years.